-The \leq 4.4 billion reduction in Savings/Pensions new money (down 26.3%) was mainly due to the lockdown in the first half of the year (\leq 2.3 billion negative impact) and CNP Patrimoine's strategic decision to limit sales of traditional savings products and refocus on unit-linked contracts (\leq 1.2 billion negative impact).
-Marketing strategies to increase unit-linked sales also included promoting PACTE law transfers.
-These transfers, which totalled \leq 3.4 billion in 2020, are not recognised in premium income.
+The $\leq$ 4.4 billion reduction in Savings new money was mainly due to the lockdown in the first half of the year ( $\leq$ 2.3 billion negative impact) and CNP Patrimoine's strategic decision to limit sales of traditional savings products and refocus on unit-linked contracts ( $\leq$ 1.2 billion negative impact).
+Marketing strategies to increase unit-linked sales also included promoting PACTE Law transfers.
+These transfers, which totalled $\leq$ 3.4 billion in 2020, are not recognised in premium income.